samwaugh/MMM-Solar.v4/README.md

 # MMM-Solar
-A Solar Module for MagicMirror2 designed to integrate with an Enphase Solar System
+A Solar Module for MagicMirror2 designed to integrate with an Enphase Solar System, using version 4 of the API.

 ## Dependencies
   * A [MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror) installation